Iredell County

 School Construction

-Supported new school construction with a $615,750 grant as well as repair and renovation projects.
+Supported school construction and repair and renovation projects.
 Every dollar raised by the lottery is one less that must come from other sources such as property taxes.

 Needs-Based School Construction Grant Total